It’s a golden time right now to be a kid passionate about sewing — and the Singer ZigZag Chainstitch Toy Sewing Machine A2207 is a testament to that.

 Sure, you may not be able to do that much sewing with it, but young kids will be able to get to grips with the machine and learn the various motions and skills necessary to be a sewing whizz in a few years’ time.
 It’s perfect for small and lightweight crafts, which should suit most young’uns anyway!

 But most importantly, this is a safe machine for even the most crafty of young hands.
-One of the perils of letting kids loose on your sewing machine is that they might prick themselves with the needle, get their hair tangled in the bobbin winder (a true story for another day!) or just generally wreak devastation on your prized machine.
+One of the perils of letting kids loose on your sewing machine (even a mini version) is that they might prick themselves with the needle, get their hair tangled in the bobbin winder (a true story for another day!) or just generally wreak devastation on your prized machine.

 There’s no chance of that with the Singer ZigZag, however.
 The guard around the needle is more or less impenetrable (even for adult fingers) and the sewing itself is very contained and neat.